• Skip to main content

 If you aren’t sure which council a property falls under you can find out by entering the postcode at www.gov.uk/council-tax-bands.

-This article in the Nottingham Post, quoting a local letting agent, says that the Nottingham rental market is performing well and is boosted by the city’s large student population and contract workers at the city’s hospitals, universities and major companies.
+The Nottingham rental market is generally performing well and is boosted by the city’s large student population and contract workers at the city’s hospitals, universities and major companies, though as with many UK cities it currently faces challenges, with interest rates causing landlords to sell up, meaning that rent is increasing.

 Back to contents